phiguera/CharAnalysis/index.md

 <img src="images/SilverLake_ID_ShortCore_2018.jpg" alt="The short core from Silver Lake, Montana" width="30%" style="border: 1px solid black;">
 <img src="images/20191115_CoreSample_0279.jpg" alt="Split sediment core sections in the laboratory" width="66%" style="border: 1px solid black; margin-left: 1%;">

 *Left: The upper-most sediment collected from Silver Lake, a 16-m deep subalpine lake in western Montana.
-The core shows a distinct layer of light-grey tephra, deposited from the 1980 erruption of Mount St. Helens in Washington (Photo: P. Higuera, 2019).
-Right: Split sediment core in the University of Montana's PaleoEcology and Fire Ecology lab.
-The demarcations at every 0.5 cm are where the core was sliced for continuous sampling (Photo: Univ. of Montana, 2019).*
+The core shows a distinct layer of light-grey tephra deposited from the 1980 erruption of Mount St. Helens (Photo: P. Higuera, 2019).
+Right: Split sediment cores in the University of Montana's PaleoEcology and Fire Ecology lab.
+The demarcations at every 0.5 cm are where the cores were sliced for continuous sampling (Photo: Univ. of Montana, 2019).*

 ---